-Collaborative Partners Responsible parties and partners involved in implementation of the activity.
+Activity or Project Description Specific actions or project that will be completed to produce specific outputs and demonstrate progress toward the outcome.
+Project 10 - Collaborate w stakeholders Collaborative Partners Responsible parties and partners involved in implementation of the activity.
 Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity.
 Goals of Activity (short and/or Long-term) Where relevant and practical, provide specific, projected change in data the CIP intends to achieve.
-Goals should be measureable.
-Progress toward Outcome inings on issues in juvenile depend Timeframe Proposed completion date or, if appropriate, "ongoing".
-Resources Needed Where relevant identify the resources needed to complete the activity.
-Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
-ASAs, CRB volunteers, Status of Project/ Activity Completed, Ongoing, Abandoned and other Provide planning and financial support to the Juvenile Law Training Academy, Shoulder to Shoulder Conference, and the DHS ICWA Conference JCIP, DHS, OPDS, Shoulder to Shoulder Conference Trainings for attorneys, foster parents, DHS staff, Tribal child welfare staff, and other stakeholders Improve stakeholder understanding of legal issues relating to Oregon's child welfare system Collaborate with stakeholders to create and deliver trainings on the FFPSA and how system partners can assist in reducing unnecessary entries into foster care and assuring that prevention services are available to families JCIP, JCIP Advisory Committee, DHS, other stakeholders Multi-disciplinary trainings for child welfare stakeholders Improved stakeholder understanding of the FFPSA and how system partners can assist in reducing unnecessary entries into foster care and assuring that prevention services are available to families Ongoing JCIP and stakeholder staff time; funding Attendee evaluations Ongoing (CRB Conference held 5/17/19- 5/18/19) Collaborate with stakeholders to identify additional training needs and plan and deliver multi-disciplinary trainings to address those needs JCIP, JCIP Advisory Committee, DHS, other stakeholders Multi-disciplinary trainings for child welfare stakeholders Improve stakeholder understanding of legal issues relating to Oregon's child welfare system
+Goals should be measurable.
+Progress toward Outcome Timeframe Proposed completion date or, if appropriate, "ongoing".
+Resources Needed Where relevant identify the resources needed to complete the activity. torneys, DHS, C Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
+ASAs, CRB volunteers, Status of Project/ Activity Completed, Ongoing, Abandoned Provide planning and financial support to the Juvenile Law Training Academy, Shoulder to Shoulder Conference, and the DHS ICWA Conference JCIP, DHS, OPDS, Shoulder to Shoulder Conference Trainings for attorneys, foster parents, DHS staff, Tribal child welfare staff, and other stakeholders Improve stakeholder understanding of legal issues relating to Oregon's child welfare system Collaborate with stakeholders to create and deliver trainings on the FFPSA and how system partners can assist in reducing unnecessary entries into foster care and assuring that prevention services are available to families JCIP, JCIP Advisory Committee, DHS, other stakeholders Multi-disciplinary trainings for child welfare stakeholders Improved stakeholder understanding of the FFPSA and how system partners can assist in reducing unnecessary entries into foster care and assuring that prevention services are available to families Ongoing JCIP and stakeholder staff time; funding Attendee evaluations Ongoing (CRB Conference held 5/17/19- 5/18/19) Collaborate with stakeholders to identify additional training needs and plan and deliver multi-disciplinary trainings to address those needs JCIP, JCIP Advisory Committee, DHS, other stakeholders Multi-disciplinary trainings for child welfare stakeholders Improve stakeholder understanding of legal issues relating to Oregon's child welfare system